 These are images of places I know, places I have been in.
 Places of my childhood, and places I have returned to.
-Physically and online.
-I’ve appended quotes from J.A.
+I’ve appended quotes from the Essex writer J.A.
 Baker but only because, reading his work, it feels as though he has given me a way into Essex that feels close to the way I experienced it.
 He writes not like a child, but with the immediacy we associate with childhood.

 They are worked in an acrylic medium into which pure pigments are stirred.
-Each image has many layers, and many are thin and watery.
-But Essex is watery, often indistinct.
-And flat.
-Gleaning a moment from this shimmer of transience is a challenge.
+Each image has many layers, and each layer has a memory attached to it.

 “The heavy sun pressed down; heat smote upward from the shimmering road.
 A warm breeze stifled in the solid trees.
 A fume of summer coiled upon the fields.”
 J.A.Baker.
 The Hill of Summer (1969)